 - STOR 435 Introduction to Probability

 Typically most of this material will have been part of the student’s undergraduate education, but it is entirely normal to include one or more courses in the M.S.
 Program of Study to satisfy this requirement.
 Each student must detail their Background Preparation (Form CS-01) showing when and where the material above was mastered.
 In case of uncertainty about the material required in a particular course, consult an instructor of the course or the instructor(s) of courses that include the material as a prerequisite.
 The program advisor and the Graduate Studies Committee review background preparation.
 However, the advisor does take primary responsibility for signing of on CS-01.
 For each required background, advisor will do one of the following:

-Up to six semester hours of graduate credit may be transferred from another accredited institution, from courses taken at UNC-CH before admission to the Graduate School, or from courses taken in a different graduate program at UNC-CH, in partial fulfillment of the 30-hour total credits requirement (GSH: Course Credit).
+Up to nine semester hours of graduate credit may be transferred from another accredited institution, from courses taken at UNC-CH before admission to the Graduate School, or from courses taken in a different graduate program at UNC-CH, in partial fulfillment of the 30-hour total credits requirement (GSH: Course Credit).